ChefBB/dm2_project/schedule.md

 everybody looks for which outlier detection they would rather perform

+## Meeting 2 objectives
+create standardized dataset to work on handle features accordingly to updated description.txt outlier detection

+> # !!!!!TODO first!!!!!
+> decide which type of outlier detection each of use prefers

 # Module 1
 ## Anomaly detection (and visualization w/ dim redu)
 ### Deadline: 30/03